KennySoh/Technical-Interview/SoftwareArchitect.md

 -- user interfaces.

 - what should the system deal with.(Non-functional Requirements).
 -- Performance.
 -- Load
 -- Data Volume.
--- Cincurrent Users.
+-- C0ncurrent Users.
 -- SLA.
 ***